When and How to Update Your Will: A Complete Guide

 “My family knows what I want.”

-- Review every 2–3 years, even if nothing major has changed
+- Review every 2-3 years, even if nothing major has changed – small life shifts add up over time

-- Keep a list of assets, including digital ones
+- Keep a list of assets, including digital ones – cryptocurrency, online accounts, and digital subscriptions are increasingly significant.
+See our guide to digital assets in wills

 An up-to-date will can significantly simplify the probate process.
 It gives your executors clear instructions, reduces legal complexity, and speeds up access to funds for your loved ones.

 At Level, we often work with families where delays and disputes happen due to outdated wills.
-Probate is already a long process—don’t let an old will make it harder.
+Probate is already a long process – don’t let an old will make it harder.